RobertBorghese/haxe-saw/README.md

 # [Installation]

-1) Download like you would with any version of Haxe from Releases or build it yourself.
+1) Download like you would with any version of Haxe from [Releases](https://github.com/RobertBorghese/haxe-saw/releases) or build it yourself.
-2) Add it to PC PATH if necessary.
+2) Add it to your PC's "PATH" if necessary.
-3) And/or if you're using Visual Studio Code add `"haxe.executable"` to your `settings.json` with the location HaxeSAW haxe.exe as the value.
+3) And/or if you're using Visual Studio Code add `"haxe.executable"` to your `settings.json` with the location of Haxe-SAW's `haxe.exe` as the value.

 ---
 # [Features]

+&nbsp;

-### `with` Keyword
+# `with` Keyword

 Syntax sugar for aliasing an expression's resulting value or the value's fields to a new scope.